YuTingxiLab/SNPdeepimpute/bert_mlm_example/README.md

 ## Training

 Pretrain the model on the masked dataset.
 The model automatically adapts to the number of allele classes and outputs logits of shape `[batch, seq_len, num_classes]`.
-Training uses a custom VAE loss (cross entropy reconstruction plus KL term with annealing) and reports accuracy.
+Training uses a beta‑VAE loss with optional Minimac‑R2 regularisation and KL annealing.
+Relative positional encodings help with long‑range dependencies and the latent dimension can be reduced for stronger compression.
 For very long sequences you can specify `--chunk_size` so the model processes the SNPs in windows.

 ```bash
 python train.py --epochs 2 --batch_size 8 --data_path data/dataset.pt